Radiation-induced pulmonary pneumonitis and fibrosis — VA Rating Criteria (38 CFR DC 6830)

 Secondary conditions caused or aggravated by Radiation-induced pulmonary pneumonitis and fibrosis may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Radiation-induced pulmonary pneumonitis and fibrosis?
+What evidence supports a higher rating for Radiation-induced pulmonary pneumonitis and fibrosis?

 Get a Personalized Rating Analysis